Seven days.

 A grinding crack echoed from the far ridge.

 Both their heads snapped up.
-A boy had misjudged a jump, kicking a heavy boulder loose.
-It rolled, hit the edge, plummeted twenty feet, and smashed into the cavern floor with a deafening crash.
-The bedrock fractured and caved in, swallowing the impact into a dark tunnel beneath the vault.
+A boy misjudged a jump and kicked a heavy boulder loose.
+It rolled to the edge, plummeted twenty feet, and smashed into the cavern floor with a deafening crash.
+The bedrock fractured and caved in.
+It swallowed the impact into a dark tunnel beneath the vault.

-A mutated Dire Scavenger Rat — the size of a wolf and gorged on ambient magic — burst from the fractured floor.
-Milky blind eyes, oversized incisors snapping as it launched toward the ridge and the screaming child.
+A mutated Dire Scavenger Rat burst from the fractured floor.
+It was the size of a wolf and gorged on ambient magic.
+It snapped its oversized incisors and launched toward the ridge and the screaming child.

-Maybe it was panic.
-Maybe it was a spark of the heroism he usually faked.
-As the rat launched, Curtis screamed, squeezed his eyes shut, and dove off the ledge.
+Curtis screamed.
+He squeezed his eyes shut and dove off the ledge.
 He collided with the rat mid-air.
 The beast shrieked as his weight ruined its trajectory.
-They tangled together in a blur of limbs and fur, tumbling straight down into the hole the boulder had created.
+They tangled together in a blur of limbs and fur.
+They tumbled straight down into the hole the boulder created.

 The core fighters converged on the fractured hole.
-Thirty feet down, the Dire Rat lay crushed and motionless beneath the multi-ton boulder that had fallen first.
-Ten feet above the carcass, dangling from the sheer wall, was Curtis — combat knife buried to the hilt in a narrow fissure, both hands on the handle, legs kicking over empty air.
+Thirty feet down, the Dire Rat lay crushed and motionless beneath the multi-ton boulder.
+Ten feet above the carcass, Curtis dangled from the sheer wall.
+His combat knife was buried to the hilt in a narrow fissure.
+He gripped the handle with both hands while his legs kicked over empty air.

 Will stared at the dead rat under the rock, then at Curtis.
-Gravity and a lucky stone had done the work.
+Gravity and a lucky stone handled the execution.

-Allison stepped to the edge, eyes glowing gold.
-With an upward flick of her wrist the stone wall shifted, a flat ledge extruding beneath Curtis's boots.
-She elevated the platform and rode him up the shaft like a geological elevator.
+Allison stepped to the edge.
+Her eyes glowed gold.
+The stone wall shifted with an upward flick of her wrist.
+A flat ledge extruded beneath Curtis's boots.
+She elevated the platform and rode him up the shaft.

-The moment his boots hit solid ground, Curtis collapsed gasping.
+Curtis collapsed the moment his boots hit solid ground.
+He gasped for air.
 The children crept over.

 "Did you slay the monster, Mr. Curtis?" the little girl asked.

-Curtis coughed, clutching his ribs.
+Curtis coughed and clutched his ribs.
 "I had to.
 It was going right for you.
-We wrestled in the air — a fierce beast, but I drove my blade home before we hit the bottom."
+We wrestled in the air.
+A fierce beast.
+I drove my blade home before we hit the bottom."

-Don looked at Will, eyes narrowing.
+Don looked at Will.
+His eyes narrowed.
 He stepped toward the edge to verify the story.

-Will's hand shot out and grabbed his shoulder.
-He shook his head once.
+Will's hand shot out and grabbed Don's shoulder.
+He gripped hard.
 Leave it.

-Will stepped forward, looking down at Curtis.
-The actor flinched, expecting humiliation.
-Instead Will extended a hand.
-Curtis stared at it before reaching up, and Will hauled him to his feet with a single pull.
+Will stepped forward and looked down at Curtis.
+The actor flinched.
+Will extended his hand.
+Curtis stared at it before reaching up.
+Will hauled him to his feet with a single pull.

-"You saved the kid, Curtis."
+"You saved the kid, Curtis," Will said.
 His voice carried across the camp.
 "Good work."

 Curtis's eyes widened.
-The lie hadn't just survived — the Warlord had endorsed it.
+The Warlord openly endorsed the lie.
 A genuine smile broke across his face as the children cheered and rushed to hug his legs.
-For the first time, the grifter wasn't smiling because of a con.
-He was smiling because he liked being the hero.
+He pulled the kids in tight.

 A chime sounded in Will's periphery.